canada-ca/canada-ca.github.io/_posts/2020-07-22-design-research-covid.md

 In a crisis, like COVID-19, poor content or a poor user experience undermines the credibility of the government.
 You can identify many of the usability problems with a page by testing it with even just a few users.
 Identifying and correcting usability problems early helped divert unnecessary calls from call centres and reduced ineligible or incomplete applications for benefits.

 We encourage you to implement advice from web content design specialists about already-established best practices in user experience.
-Rely on standard templates and content design recommendations from the [Canada.ca design system] (https://www.canada.ca/en/government/about/design-system.html).
+Rely on standard templates and content design recommendations from the [Canada.ca design system](https://www.canada.ca/en/government/about/design-system.html).
 These are based on best practices that have been tested with users to ensure they work and are accessible.